Ayushthapa123/tools-frontend/README.md

-# 🏡 HomeStay App
+# 🏡 Hostel App

-A modern web application for managing homestay bookings and accommodations built with Next.js/Nest.js and TypeScript.
-This platform helps connect hosts with guests, manage bookings, and provide a seamless homestay experience.
+A modern web application for managing hostel bookings and accommodations built with Next.js/Nest.js and TypeScript.
+This platform helps connect hosts with guests, manage bookings, and provide a seamless hostel experience.

 ## 📖 Table of Contents
 - [Features](#-features)